Percolation and disorder-resistance in cellular automata: Definitions, examples and preliminary results

 \subsection{Basic conventions}

-Throughout the paper, $\lambda$ denotes the {\it 1 Or 3\/} CA, while $\xi$ denotes a web CA. All our intervals will be subsets of $\bZ$ or of $\bZ\times \{t\}$ for some $t\ge 0$.
-We adopt the convention that $[a,b]=\emptyset$ and $[a,b]\times \{t\}=\emptyset$ whenever $b<a$.
+Throughout the paper, $\lambda$ denotes the \textit{1 Or 3} CA, while $\xi$ denotes a web CA. All our intervals will be subsets of $\bZ$ or of $\bZ\times\{t\}$ for some $t\ge0$.
+We adopt the convention that $[a,b]=\varnothing$ and $[a,b]\times\{t\}=\varnothing$ whenever $b<a$.

-Throughout, a {\it site\/} or a {\it cell\/} will refer to an element of $\bZ$; a {\it point\/} will be an element of space-time $\bZ\times[0,\infty)\subset \bZ^2$.
-The state of a CA $\xi$ at cell $x$ and time $t$ is denoted $\xi_t(x)$ or $\xi(x,t)$, depending on whether our focus is on time evolution or the space-time configuration.
+Throughout, a \textit{site} or a \textit{cell} will refer to an element of $\bZ$; a \textit{point} will be an element of space--time $\bZ\times[0,\infty)\subset\bZ^2$.
+The state of a CA $\xi$ at cell $x$ and time $t$ is denoted $\xi_t(x)$ or $\xi(x,t)$, depending on whether our focus is on time evolution or the space--time configuration.
 When specifying a seed, we always assume that all states left unspecified are 0.
-In diagrams of space-time evolution, state $0$ is colored white, state $1$ is black or grey, and state $2$ is a different non-greyscale color for each CA rule.
+In diagrams of space--time evolution, state $0$ is colored white, state $1$ is black or grey and state $2$ is a different nongreyscale color for each CA rule.

-\enlargethispage*{\baselineskip} We say that a collection of $\{0,1\}$-valued random variables is \df{uniformly random} if they are independent and take values $0$ and $1$ each with probability $1/2$.
+We say that a collection of $\{0,1\}$-valued random variables is \df{uniformly random} if they are independent and take values $0$ and $1$ each with probability $1/2$.